itmat/BEERS2/doc/using_beers.rst

 Values required to be set are marked with a TODO comment.

 Configuration files are recommended to use absolute file paths to input files.
-Otherwise, paths are interpreted relative to the set :code:`--directory` output directory or relative to the BEERS2 directory.
+Otherwise, paths are interpreted relative to the set :code:`--directory` output directory.

 Cluster Execution
 -----------------